Mindfulness and Meditation

 John Kabat-Zinn, who created the popular Mindfulness-Based Stress Reduction (MBSR) program, described mindfulness as "paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally."
 Mindfulness-based therapy helps to develop this open and accepting attitude toward your experience, which leads to greater emotional freedom and growth.

-Many clients are also interested in developing a regular mindfulness practice between therapy sessions.
-Practicing mindfulness meditation on a regular basis may help us to slow down the racing mind and pay attention to our inner experiences without getting so tangled up in them.
-When we learn to observe our thoughts and feelings this way, with kindness and acceptance instead of blame and judgment, we may start to understand our emotions better and to find a place of inner peace and refuge, even in the midst of difficult circumstances.
+Many of my clients are interested in developing a regular mindfulness practice between therapy sessions.
+Practicing mindfulness meditation on a regular basis may help to slow down the racing mind and pay attention to our inner experiences without getting so tangled up in them.
+When we learn to observe our thoughts and feelings this way, with kindness and acceptance instead of reactivity and judgment, we may start to understand our emotions better and find a sense of inner peace and refuge, even in the midst of difficult circumstances.
 We may also begin:

 to live more in the present moment